 Included in the price:

-- Pick up at any hotel in Reykjavík and drive back the morning after the last riding day
+- Pick up at any hotel in Reykjavík and drive back after the last riding day

 - 5 nights in a mountain huts with sleepingbag accommodation and mattresses.

 - 5 breakfasts

 - 6 lunches and 5 dinners and all food while we are driving

 - Snacks, coffee and water for 6 days